imqueue/imqueue.com/contributing.md

-If you found any inconsistencies on this website and published on it documentation and have a will to contribute your corrections, you are very welcomed to do that.
+If you found any inconsistencies on this website and published on it documentation and have a will to contribute your corrections, you are very welcome to do that.

 Go to [imqueue/imqueue.com](https://github.com/imqueue/imqueue.com)
 repository.
 Fork it to your space.